Hri7566/mpp-server-dev2/README.md

 ## Background Info on Feature Implementation Decisions

-To avoid various controversies or confusion, I will attempt to explain why certain features were implemented in this section.
+To avoid various controversies or mass confusion, I will attempt to explain why certain features were implemented in this section.

 ### General Explanation